Skip to content ↓

 How do we check that pupils have understood before we move on?

-We begin every science unit with a KW Grid to ascertain children’s prior knowledge (against the key questions) and gaps in previous learning.
-This is used as a mechanism to shape the planning for the module and ensures that time is not wasted teaching knowledge that the children already have.
-Lessons are always adapted accordingly.
-At the beginning of a science topic, pupils are exposed to the key questions from when that topic was previously taught (e.g. Y6 Electricity will look at the key knowledge taught in Y4 Electricity) and explicit links are made to the key knowledge that was taught to consolidate and deepen understanding, allowing pupils to use what they have previously learned to help them and allowing teachers to address any misconceptions.
+At the beginning of a science topic, pupils are exposed to the key questions from when that topic was previously taught (e.g. Y6 Electricity will look at the key knowledge taught in Y4 Electricity) and explicit links are made to the key knowledge that was taught to consolidate and deepen understanding, allowing pupils to use what they have previously learnt to help them and allowing teachers to address any misconceptions.

-Termly book scrutinies are completed by the science coordinator, who monitors and evaluates the effectiveness of the key concepts, particularly disciplinary literacy.
-Key knowledge, knowledge retrieval, clarity of subject content and working scientifically skills are also evaluated.
+Additionally, termly book scrutinies are conducted by the science coordinator.
+These reviews assess the effectiveness of key concepts, including disciplinary literacy, knowledge retrieval, subject content clarity, and working scientifically skills, ensuring continuous improvement.